pixelsdb/pixels/README.md

 Put `pixels-daemon-*-full.jar` into `PIXELS_HOME` and `pixels-load-*-full.jar` into `PIXELS_HOME/sbin`.
 Put the jdbc connector of MySQL into `PIXELS_HOME/lib`.
 Put `pixels-common/src/main/resources/pixels.properties` into `PIXELS_HOME`.
-Modify `pixels.properties` to ensure that the URLs, paths, and passwords are valid.
+Modify `pixels.properties` to ensure that the URLs, ports, paths, usernames, and passwords are valid.
 Leave the other config parameters as default.

 To use the columnar cache in Pixels (i.e., pixels-cache), create and mount an in-memory file system: